vladlpavlov/persidict/README.md

 Technically, FileDirDict saves its content in a folder on a local disk.
 But you can share this folder with other machines
-(for example, using Dropbox or NFS), and work with the same dictionary on multiple machines (from multiple instances of your program) simultaneously.
+(for example, using Dropbox or NFS), and work with the same dictionary simultaneously from multiple computers (from multiple instances of your program).
-This approach would allow you to use a persistent dictionary in a system that is distributed over dozens, even hundreds of computers.
+This approach would allow you to use a persistent dictionary in a system that is distributed over dozens or hundreds of computers.

-If you anticipate to run your program on thousands (or more) computers, class 'S3Dict' is a better choice: it's a persistent dictionary that stores its content in an AWS S3 bucket.
+If you need to run your program on thousands (or more) computers, class 'S3Dict' is a better choice: it's a persistent dictionary that stores its content in an AWS S3 bucket.